SCHEDULED SMALL GROUP SAFARI TRIPS

-Jungle attires like hiking boots, no white colors, e.g. greens, khaki and comparable neutral clothes are recommended.
-During day time on safari, typically shorts or lightweight trousers, t-shirts, hat, sunblock and many others are encouraged as it is usually pretty warm (25-35 degrees C average).
+Jungle attires like hiking boots, no white colors, e.g. greens, khaki, and comparable neutral clothes are recommended.
+During daytime on safari, typically shorts or lightweight trousers, t-shirts, hats, sunblock, and many others are encouraged as it is usually pretty warm (25-35 degrees C average).

-As you enjoy your gorilla tour in Uganda, avoid wearing blue shades in areas the place you highly attracted to tsetse flies, as they are often attracted to these colours.
+As you enjoy your gorilla tour in Uganda, avoid wearing blue shades in areas that place you highly attracted to tsetse flies, as they are often attracted to these colors.

-We recommend you take something warm like tracksuit, fleece or sweater for the mountainous areas i.e. Bwindi or Virungas.
-It is at a higher altitude and will therefore be colder in the evenings. – a rain jacket/anorak is also advised as it rains, commonly in the in the rain forest areas, even in the drier months.
+We recommend you take something warm like a tracksuit, fleece, or sweater for the mountainous areas i.e. Bwindi or Virungas.
+It is at a higher altitude and will therefore be colder in the evenings. – a rain jacket/anorak is also advised as it rains, commonly in the rain forest areas, even in the drier months.

-Professional photographers, film makers or media personalities are advised to seek for advice at the time of booking as one of a kind procedures are required and all necessary costs to be incurred for photographing and filming costs shall be broken down.
+Professional photographers, filmmakers, or media personalities are advised to seek advice at the time of booking and all necessary photographing and filming costs shall be broken down.